whispir/rms-components/README.md

 	    "https://maps.googleapis.com/maps/api/js"
 	]

-* These are external javascript resources which are loaded in the <head> of a Rich Message.
+* These are external javascript resources which are loaded in the **head** tag of a Rich Message.

 ## Defining Properties